-After EPA and the Army Corps of Engineers issued a determination that two reaches of the Santa Cruz River constitute “traditional navigable waters” under the Clean Water Act, the National Association of Home Builders sued.
-The complaint appears to have attached declarations referring to individuals who own property along tributaries of the two… More
+After EPA and the Army Corps of Engineers issued a determination that two reaches of the Santa Cruz River constitute “traditional navigable waters” under the Clean Water Act,… More

 Greenpeace Critiques Apparel Sector Companies for Failing to Manage Water Contamination by Suppliers